 I'm from Brooklyn, NY, where I grew up in an educated, middle-class Sicilian/Irish family.
 My arts-minded Park Slope parents encouraged their children to paint, write, draw, dance, play musical instruments, act, and sing.
-I currently live in Brooklyn, about a block from the hospital where I was born.

 The story is that my mother discovered me dancing before I could walk—holding onto the radiator for support as I bounced to the music on the radio.
 When I was seven years old, Mom enrolled me in tap lessons, because I wanted to dance like this.
 But I hated tap, largely because I was conspicuous as the class's only boy.
 At nine, I began studying classical piano, which I pursued doggedly and with fear of the guilt I might feel about disappointing my parents if I ever quit.
 They and their friends seemed to especially like when my brother and I played Bach's two-part invention No. 8 (F major) on the banjo and piano, respectively.